DerpfestPlus/.github/profile/README.md

 > We are an AOSP based custom ROM, twisted with the latest features from all over the Android development community.
 Quality and stability is our first priority as we are dedicated to bringing you the best Android has to offer, ~~strongly inspired by [AOSiP](https://github.com/AOSiP)~~

 We currently support Android 14 QPR3, with the latest security patches from Google.
-Status: September 2024
+Status: October 2024

 Besides we kinda lowkey support Android 13 as well, with the backported latest security patches from Google.
-Status: September 2024
+Status: October 2024

 Android 15 is being worked on but ready to build as well